SURFnet/eduhub-configurator/README.md

 This will generate
 `target/uberjar/ooapi-gateway-configurator.jar`.

-You will need only a JDK (no leiningen) to run the jar:
+You will need only a JVM (no leiningen) to run the jar:

     java -jar target/uberjar/ooapi-gateway-configurator.jar